RUSOCIAL-SU/DiscordAIO/README.md

 - 100$ P/M

 ## For B2B Only
-- We will not sell you if you're not doing OFM, Business Promotions (No Account Shops / No Cheats / No Malware / No Other Bots / No B4U)
+- We will not sell you if you're not doing OFM, Business Promotions (No Account Shops / No Cheats / No Malware / No Other Bots / No B4U / No Pump And Dumps / No Pyramid Schemes / No Scams)

 # Contact Discord: rusocial (794009760755351593)
 # Official Discord Server https://discord.gg/rusocial